 Thankfully biking has been shown to sharpen a person’s thinking by literally altering their brain both structurally and functionally. [source]

 A recent study of people who were chosen for a six-month exercise program using stationary bikes showed that “practicing pedaling on a regular basis increased the integrity of white matter fiber tracts in…brains.”
-This white matter connects different parts of the brain and affects the speed of a person’s thinking and their cognitive abilities. [source]
+This white matter connects different parts of the brain and affects the speed of a person’s thinking and cognitive abilities. [source]

 7. It Can Help With Recovery